 Q1: Specifications have been written, and proposals are being accepted for employee benefits and business insurance broker services.

-Q2: New brokers have been chosen, Benefits Broker for employee benefits and HUB for business insurance.
-We are in the initial stages of the 2018 benefits renewal process.
-Business insurance renewal information is expected during 4th Quarter 2018.
+Q2: New brokers have been chosen, Benefits Broker for employee benefits and HUB for business insurance, and initial stages of 2018 renewal process are underway.